 (b) the DDAW system provides a warning during this extra testing interval, this data point shall be treated as a true positive1.

 6.1.7.5.
-Further to the system warning classification described by paragraph 6.1.7.3. a), but where the specific provisions of paragraph 6.1.7.3. do not apply;
+Further to the system warning classification described by paragraph 6.1.7.3. (a), but where the specific provisions of paragraph 6.1.7.3. do not apply;

 - any sequence of ratings where the participant rating is above or equal to the drowsiness threshold referred to in paragraph 5.5.2. of this Regulation, and then falls to the KSS level 7 at the subsequent measurement (e.g. sequence of ratings can be 8-7 or 9-7), and where the DDAW system does not provide a warning during the testing interval between these two ratings, this data point shall be treated as true negative and marked as an outlier.
 Outliers shall be documented in the documentation package, whereby the treatment of the surrounding data points and classification of any subsequent system warnings shall be explained by the manufacturer.

 6.1.7.6.
-Further to the system warning classification described by paragraph 6.1.7.4. a), but where the specific provisions of paragraph 6.1.7.4. do not apply;
+Further to the system warning classification described by paragraph 6.1.7.4. (a), but where the specific provisions of paragraph 6.1.7.4. do not apply;

 - any sequence of ratings where the participant rating is above or equal to the drowsiness threshold referred to in paragraph 5.5.2. of this Regulation, and then falls to below the KSS level 7 at the subsequent measurement (e.g. sequence of ratings can be 8-6 or 9-6), and where the DDAW system does not provide a warning during the testing interval between these two ratings, the data points from this specific test shall be excluded from the overall testing data results as the drowsiness ratings of the participant are likely unreadable.
 It is recommended to provide an additional training session to the participant after such a result.